Niclokt/pgfm-batch2/ws_projects/Assignment/README.md

 ### Content

--   The text for section Y was copied from the [Wikipedia article Z](https://en.wikipedia.org/wiki/Z)
+-   N.A.

 ### Media

--   The photos used in this site were obtained from ...
+-   The videos used in this site were obtained from youtube.

 ### Acknowledgements

--   I received inspiration for this project from X
+-   I received inspiration for this project from myself